 What if I don’t have a whole chicken?

 If I make a dinner with bone-in chicken thighs or have fried chicken or chicken wings, anything with chicken bones in it, I will save the bones for later.
-I simply clean as best I can of meat and gristle and put the bones in a freezer bag to store in the freezer.

 Here is a not-exhaustive list of reasons why drinking chicken bone broth is good for your health: